-In 1989, the B-52's finally returned with Cosmic Thing, their most commercially successful effort to date.
+In 1989, the B-52s finally returned with Cosmic Thing, which became their most commercially successful effort to date.
 Marked by Strickland's move from drums to guitar and club-friendly production from Don Was and Nile Rodgers, the album launched several hit singles, including the party smash "Love Shack," "Roam," and "Deadbeat Club."
 In 1990, Cindy Wilson retired from active duty, leaving the remaining trio to soldier on for 1992's Good Stuff.
-A year later, dubbed the BC-52's, they performed the theme song for Steven Spielberg's live-action feature The Flintstones.
-Wilson returned to the group for a tour supporting the release of 1998's hits collection Time Capsule.
-Four years later the double-disc Nude on the Moon compilation would dive deeper into their catalog by featuring rare tracks, live recordings, and remixes along with the hits.
+A year later, dubbed the BC-52s, they performed the theme song for the live-action feature The Flintstones.
+In 1996, Fred Schneider released his second solo album, Just Fred, produced by Steve Albini and featuring accompaniment from members of the Didjits, Jon Spencer Blues Explosion, Six Finger Satellite, and Shadowy Men on a Shadowy Planet.
+Cindy Wilson returned to the group for a tour supporting the release of the 1998 hits collection Time Capsule: Songs for a Future Generation.
+Four years later, the double-disc compilation Nude on the Moon: The B-52's Anthology would dive deeper into their catalog by featuring rare tracks, live recordings, and remixes along with the hits.